-It’d be really easy to just focus on who she is now, the progress she’s been a key player in, and chalk it up to things having always been this way.
+It’d be really easy to just focus on who she is now and the progress she’s been a key player in and chalk it up to things always being this way.
 But she’ll also be the first to tell you there was a time when she wasn’t so unapologetically “KK.”

 “Being gay’s not a choice, pretending to be straight to save my career was,” she says today.
 “And it almost killed me.”